 Another was in being able to recognize motivation.
 Why am I going to conquer this lust or pursue this knowledge or accomplish this hard task for God's Kingdom?
 Because ultimately, what I want to do is to have my heart's desires be the same as God's.
 That's where he tells us delight is, and that's the only place where we know what we want is right.

-Intersecting Faith & Life: What action or reaction in your own life have you been blaming on other people or circumstances?
+Intersecting Faith & Life: Now, please realize, the lesson is NOT, "Nothing you don't want to have happen to you will happen."
+Instead, it's about owning what you choose to do and not do, and why.
+What action or reaction in your own life have you been blaming on other people or circumstances?
 Write down all the ways you yourself can own up to it.